TianXiao59/web3-q/README.md

 Web3-Q is not meant for production, but for unit testing purposes (see chaithereum).
 Ironically, it does not contain unit tests beyond what exists in the Web3 repo.

-Version numbers are set to match those of the canonical web3 repo.
+Version numbers are set to match those of the canonical web3 repo as closely as possible.
+Due to npm restrictions, patches may not match up exactly.
 If this repo falls behind that web3, please leave an issue and I will manually update.

-Thanks!

--Aakil

 ## Additional Functions